perrybutler/rapid-engine/README.md

 ![rapid-engine-1](http://i.imgur.com/KoVKzJv.gif)

-*The current version has been tested to work with Google Chrome 43, FireFox 31, Internet Explorer 11 and iPhone 4/5 (w/ latest iOS).*
+*The current version has been tested to work with Google Chrome 43, FireFox 31, Internet Explorer 11 and iPhone 4/5 (w/ latest iOS).
+Not yet tested with any console or portable gaming system.*

 The engine is divided into modules: